-Editor's note: This is part one of two.
+Editor's note: This is part one of a two-part series.
+Read part two here.

 The continuous presence of periodontal pathogens, alongside the body’s immune reaction, prompts the release of pro-inflammatory cytokines, matrix metalloproteinases, and reactive oxygen species (ROS).
 This sequence results in the deterioration of collagen fibers, loss of alveolar bone, and weakening of the periodontal ligament.
 However, the impact extends beyond oral health.
 Evolving research has highlighted numerous links between periodontitis and conditions such as cardiovascular disease, type 2 diabetes, and cognitive impairment, with some studies indicating that mitochondrial dysfunction may play a pivotal role in these associations.